 Much has been written on the differences between DISC and Myers Briggs (MBTI).
-Both are methods for measuring personality and behavior, but which one is better?
-A new article suggests that there is one major thing that distinguishes DISC from Myers-Briggs: Reliability.
+Both are methods for measuring personality and behavior, but is one better over the other?
+A recent article suggests that there is one major thing that distinguishes DISC from Myers-Briggs: Reliability.

-So, when you encounter someone wondering about the difference between DISC and MBTI, this data can offer you yet another reason to recommend DISC over Myers-Briggs.
+So, when you encounter someone wondering about the difference between DISC and MBTI, this data can offer you a valid reason to recommend DISC over Myers-Briggs.
 The difference in the reliability scores of MBTI and DISC are high enough to show that the two testing instruments are based on methodologies that allow DISC to clearly stand out as the more reliable measurement of personality and behavior.